lkv971/Logistics-company/README.md

    - Utilize the scripts in `alter_tables`, `views`, `triggers`, `functions`, `procedures`, and `indexes` to maintain and optimize the database.

 3. **Data Analysis**:
-   - Open the `Logistics Analysis.pbix` file in Power BI Desktop to explore the detailed analytics report.
+   - Open the `Logistics Analytics.pbix` file in Power BI Desktop to explore the detailed analytics report.
-   - Refer to the `Logistics Analysis.pdf` for a static, printable version of the report.
+   - Refer to the `Logistics Analytics.pdf` for a static, printable version of the report.

 4. **Visualizations**:
    - Review the screenshots in the `Screenshots` folder to get a quick overview of the financial and performance dashboards.